 Hair coloring can drain all the moisture from your hair.
-If you do it on a regular base – even more.
+If you do it on a regular basis – even more.
 Avoid chemical treatments if you have noticed your hair is dry and dull.

-Over-washing is tightly connected with the moisture deficiency.
+Over-washing is tightly connected with moisture deficiency.
 It is pretty simple – the more you wash your hair, the more it is stripped of the natural oils.
 These oils are essential for the hair and its appearance.